jundalisay/superb/content/en/research/smith/wealth-of-nations/book-2/chapter-2m.md

-{{< s v="88" >}} The circulation of every country is divided into two branches:
+{{< s v="88" >}} The circulation of every country is divided into 2 branches:

-1. The circulation of the dealers with one another, and
+1. The circulation of the dealers with one another
-2. The circulation between the dealers and the consumers.
+2. The circulation between the dealers and the consumers

 Each circulation requires a certain stock of money.